rossbar/networkx/doc/tutorial.md

 ```

 or by adding any {term}`ebunch` of edges.
 An _ebunch_ is any iterable
-container of edge-tuples.
+of edge-tuples.
 An edge-tuple can be a 2-tuple of nodes or a 3-tuple
 with 2 nodes followed by an edge attribute dictionary, e.g.,
 `(2, 3, {'weight': 3.1415})`.
 Edge attributes are discussed further
 {ref}`below <attributes>`.